-OOutliers are identified by calculating the standard deviation (std) of the difference of the points and fitted curve.
-Any point greater than +0.5*std and lower than -1.5*std from the curve are excluded (see shaded green region in Figure 65).
-The process is repeated for the remaining points to produce a new parameterized 3rd3rd-order polynomial curve (green curve in Figure 65).
+The second pass starts by identifying outliers by calculating the standard deviation σ of the difference of the points and fitted curve.
+Any point greater than +0.6 * σ and lower than -1.2 * σ from the curve are excluded (see shaded green region in Figure 65).
+Then, the remaining points are fitted with a new parameterized 4th-order polynomial curve (blue curve in Figure 65).